toskumar/blog/micro/aws/solution-architect-associate/ReadMe.md

 * Delete markers are not replicated
 * Deleting individual version or delete markers will not be replicated.
 * Make public action does not get replicated to target bucket.

+### Transfer Acceleration
+S3 transfer acceleration utilises the CloudFront edge network to accelerate your uploads to S3.
+Instead of uploading directly to your s3 bucket, you can use a distinct URL to upload directly to an edge location which will then transfer that file to S3.

+## AWS Organization
+AWS Organization is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
+* Paying account should be used for billing purpose only, other Org units accounts can be linked to this paying account for consolidated billing.
+* Service Control Policies - Either OrgUnit or individual accounts services can be enabled or disabled
+* Tag Policies are a type of policy that can help you standardize tags across resources in your organization's accounts.

+## Datasync
+* Used to move large amounts of data from on-premises to AWS
+* Used with NFS and SMB compatible file system
+* Replication can be done hourly, daily or weekly
+* Install the DataSync agent to start the replication
+* Can be used to replicate EFS to EFS
+* OnPrem Shared FS <-> AWS DataSync Agent <-> Network Transfers <-> AWS DataSync <-> S3, EFS, FSx

+## Cloud Front
+A content delivery network (CDN) is a system of distributed servers that deliver webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage, and a content delivery server.
+* Edge location is a location where content will be cache, supports both read and write.
+* Origin is the actual location of files that CDN will distribute.
+This can be an S3, EC2, ELB or RouteR3.
+* Distribution is the name given the CDN which consists of a collection of edge location.
+* Used to deliver static and dynatic website, streaming and interactive content.
+* Request are routed to nearest edge location.
+* Web distribution and Real-Time Messaging Protocol (RTMP) media streaming
+* Objects are cached for the life of the TTL (time to live)
+* You can invalidate cached objects but you will be charged

+### Signed URL or Cookie
+* Use signed url/cookie when you want to secure content for authorized users.
+* Use CloudFront signed URL for individual files 1 file = 1 url
+* Use CloudFront signed Cookie for multiple files 1 cookie = multiple files
+* Create signed url/cookie and attach policy which includes url expiration, ip ranges and trusted signers
+* Create S3 signed url
+  * Issues a request as the IAM user who creates the presigned URL
+  * Limited lifetime
+* When the origin is EC2 then use CloudFront
+* When the origin is S3 then use S3 presigned URL for single file access.

+## Snowball
+### Snowball Edge
+Snowball edge is a 100 TB data transfer device with onboard storage and compute capabilities.
+Transfers large amount of data into and out of AWS, supports local workloads in remote or offline locations.
+Snowball can import and export from S3

+### Snowmobile
+Snowmobile is an exabyte-scale data transfer service used to move extremely large amounts of data to AWS.
+You can transfer upto 100PB per snowmobile, a 45 foot long shipping container.
+Migrate massive volumes of data to cloud, including video libraries, image repositories, or even a complete data center.